kalutheo/elm-ui-explorer/readme.md

 - **Categories :** Your UI Explorer can be divided into categories.
 Convenient if you have many views and you want to group them by family.

-- **Descriptions :** A short paragraph can be added to describe how a view works and behaves.

 - **Plugins :** Elm UI Explorer has a mechanism that let you extend the tool by creating your own plugins.
 By defaults the library comes with [built in plugins](src/UIExporer/Plugins).